SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/01-IntroGrid.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Get to know what is Open Science Grid
+*   Get to know the Open Science Grid
-*   What resources are open to academic researchers
+*   What resources are open to academic researchers?
 *   Computation that is a good match for OSG Connect
 *   Computation that is NOT a good match for OSG Connect